freeCodeCamp/guide/src/pages/developer-tools/developer-tools-in-browsers/index.md

 ---
-title: Chrome Firefox Development Tools
+title: Developer Tools in Browsers
 ---
-## Chrome Firefox Development Tools
+## Developer Tools in Browsers

-This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/developer-tools/chrome-firefox-development-tools/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.
+This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/developer-tools/browser-development-tools/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.